Syllabus

 Quizzes and Exams

-- Quizzes will be held at the start of section every Thursday except the first and last week of the class.
-There will be six quizzes total.
-For each quiz, you will get 12 minutes to complete the quiz individually, after which you will get 8 minutes to re-do the quiz in a randomly assigned group.
-Each quiz score will be the average of your individual and group quiz scores.
+• We will have four quizzes during the semester, on the following Fridays: February 2, February 16, March 22, and April 12.
+For each quiz, you will get 25 minutes to complete the quiz individually, after which you will get 15 minutes to re-do the quiz in a group of two or three.
+Each quiz score will be the average of your individual and group quiz scores, and the lowest average score will be dropped.

-- The Final exam will be held on Thursday, August 10th from 10:30 AM - 1:30 PM.
+• The final exam will be held on Friday, May 10, from 8 to 11 AM.
 It is your responsibility to make sure that you are not enrolled in a class that has a conflicting final exam.
 You must take the final in order to pass the class.
+The final exam will be comprehensive and can clobber your midterm score.

 Grades